Modelling Micro-Doppler Signature of Drone Propellers in Distributed ISAC: Introduction

 Bistatic micro-Doppler measurement and analysis are important tools for characterizing targets, since bistatic geometry provides diversity advantage over monostatic case, giving additional information about the target's motion and structure \cite{Smith2008radar}.
 Correct interpretation of bistatic micro-Doppler signatures can be critical for accurate target tracking and classification, especially in complex environments where multiple targets may be present.
 Therefore, the development of advanced signal processing techniques for bistatic micro-Doppler data is of great interest to the radar community.
 Nevertheless, despite the importance of bistatic micro-Doppler measurements in ISAC systems, there is currently a limited amount of data and research on this topic compared to monostatic micro-Doppler.

-In order to fill this gap and develop adequate techniques, it is important to have access to a large amount of target data.
-Bistatic Radar measurement facility (BiRa), installed at the Ilmenau University of Technology, can play an interesting role in the way to solve this problem, since it is able to automatically perform multiple multiaspect micro-Doppler measurements along a defined set of bistatic geometry positions, with different parameters, and without user intervention \cite{Thoma2}.
+In order to fill this gap and develop adequate techniques, it is important to have access to a large amount of target data. \underline{Bi}statische-\underline{Ra}dar-Messeinrichtung (BiRa) measurement facility, installed at the Ilmenau University of Technology, can play an interesting role in the way to solve this problem, since it is able to automatically perform multiple multiaspect micro-Doppler measurements along a defined set of bistatic geometry positions, with different parameters, and without user intervention \cite{Thoma2}.
 This allows collecting numerous measurement data in a single unmanned measurement run.

 However, training some classification algorithms such as machine learning and deep learning layouts requires a huge amount of training data.
 In this scenario, a simple model is of great help for generating large amounts of micro-Doppler data, since a model can be more general than measurements.
 It is able to generate data for all distances, which is not always feasible with measurements.
 Moreover, a model can be scalable, in effort and accuracy, in order to avoid overcomplexity.